ncatlab/nlab-content/pages/1/3/2/4/4231/content.md

 {:toc}

 ##Idea
-In [[Pursuing Stacks]], [[Grothendieck]] introduced the idea of a test category.
+In [[Pursuing Stacks]], [[Grothendieck]] introduced the idea of a [[test category]].
 These are by definition small categories on which the presheaves of sets are models for homotopy types of CW-complexes, thus generalising the situation for the category of simplices, for which the category of presheaves is that of [[simplicial sets]].
-The resulting theory was completed and generalised by Cisinki.
+The resulting theory was completed and generalised by Cisinski: in order to prove, following Grothendieck's prediction, that presheaves on a test category form a [[model category]], he constructed all possible cofibrantly generated model structures on a given topos for which the cofibrations are the monomorphisms.

 ## General